 We understand that whenever you collect and process personal data, you need – almost always – to ask for their consent.
 However, there are instances where you have to process data under “legitimate interests”.
 The GDPR states that processing of personal data is lawful “if processing is necessary for the purposes of the legitimate interests”.
-This means if you have “legitimate interests” you can avoid asking for consent for collecting and processing personal information.
+This means if you have “legitimate interests” you can avoid asking for consent for collecting and processing personal information – but only if this processing is absolutely necessary.
 Learn more: https://cookieinformation.com/resources/blog/what-is-legitimate-interest-under-the-gdpr

 A lawful basis for processing personal data (proceeding with caution):

 We’ve also written about having a lawful basis for processing personal data under GDPR with Matomo.
 The caveat here is you need to have a strong argument for legitimate interests.
 If you are processing personal data which may represent a risk to the final user, then getting consent is, for us, still the right lawful basis.
 If you are not sure, at the time of writing ICO is providing a tool in order to help you make this decision.

 How is Matomo Analytics GDPR compliant?

 Matomo can be configured to automatically anonymise data so you don’t process any personal data.
 This allows you to completely avoid GDPR.
 If you decide to process personal data, Matomo provides you with 12 steps to easily comply with the GDPR guidelines.

 In the early days of the GDPR, a spate of cookie management platforms (CMPs) popped up to help websites and people comply with GDPR rules around cookies.

 These have become problematic in recent years.
 Europe’s highest court ruled pre-checked box for cookie boxes does not give enough consent.